 To cheer up and to take my mind away from Unity I decided to take a break from working on the Design Document and check out some games that had similar game mechanics to those I was planning to use in my project.
 One of those in the list just happened to be Zelda: Breath of the Wild for Nintendo Switch.

-Don't get me wrong: CEMU is a great project and I would never shell out for a Nintendo console unless it was absolutely necessary.
+Don't get me wrong: those emulators are quite usable, and I would never shell out for a Nintendo console unless it was absolutely necessary.

-In this particular case I was just so frustrated after dealing with Unity I didn't even bother trying to tinker with CEMU and just purchased the damn console.
+In this particular case I was just so frustrated after dealing with Unity I didn't even bother trying to tinker with an emulator and just purchased the damn console.

-On the bright side, getting the real thing would allow me to check out the full library of Switch-exclusive games and maybe even take my Switch out for a ride, for it's a portable console after all.
+On the bright side, getting the real thing would allow me to check out the full library of Switch-exclusive games and maybe even take my Switch out for a ride, it being a portable console and all.

 I will probably dedicate a separate post to my experience with Zelda: Breath of the Wild, but in this one I'll only focus on one particular game that took me by surprise and since the first day I tried it kept helping me get better both mentally and physically.